gnes-ai/hub/indexer/README.md

 To create a new indexer, you can create a new class inherited from

+- `gnes.component.BaseVectorIndexer`
-- `gnes.indexer.base.BaseIndexer`
+- `gnes.component.BaseIndexer`
-- `gnes.indexer.base.BaseVectorIndexer`
+- `gnes.component.BaseTextIndexer`
-- `gnes.indexer.base.BaseTextIndexer`
+- `gnes.component.BaseKeyIndexer`
-- `gnes.indexer.base.BaseKeyIndexer`
+- `gnes.component.JointIndexer`

 and then override the following methods: